 Lighting

 We did not change the lighting fixtures during this bathroom remodeling project.
 That’s not to say I’m happy with the lighting, but I couldn’t find anything that would work.
-The light is ceiling mounted, and the hole is fairly close to the back wall.
+The light is ceiling-mounted, and the hole is fairly close to the back wall.

 We did most of the work ourselves, except for the flooring and toilet installation.
-The project took about two months to complete, but we were pretty inconsistent in working on it daily.
+The entire process took about two months to complete, but we were pretty inconsistent in working on it daily.
 For the most part, we were able to continue to use the bathroom during the remodel, so there wasn’t really a need to rush.

-I think you accomplished your goals.
+1. I think you accomplished your goals.
 I love the rich blue color.
 Great job.